-The provider(s) shall submit to the PHP, PIHP, or utilization management vendor (UM vendor) Department of Health and Human Services (DHHS) Utilization Review Contractor the following:
+The provider(s) shall submit to the PHP, PIHP, or utilization management vendor (UM vendor) the following:

-- a. the prior approval request; and - b. all health records and any other records that support the beneficiary has met the specific criteria in Subsection 3.2 of this policy.
+a. the prior approval request; and

+b. all health records and any other records that support the beneficiary has met the specific criteria in Subsection 3.2 of this policy.